 Criminal law / traffic

-The Medicine Hat courthouse is mostly closed to the public, and is slowly integrating less “urgent” matters.
+The Medicine Hat courthouse is mostly closed to the public, and is prioritizing “urgent” matters.
 This applies to both the Provincial Court of Alberta and the Court of Queen’s Bench of Alberta.
-Most in-custody criminal matters are still being heard, as well as Emergency and Civil Protection Orders.
-As of the date listed above, all traffic matters are still adjourned until further notice.
+Most in-custody criminal matters are still being heard in person, as well as Emergency and Civil Protection hearings.
+As of the date listed above, there will be no in-person hearings for any traffic matter until at least January 29, 2021 (even if you have a trial scheduled).
 If you received a traffic ticket, we recommend you call the courthouse for further information.
+If you fail to contact the courthouse you may be convicted in absence.
 Otherwise, contact our office for traffic ticket legal advice.

 Family law and other litigation

-As mentioned, the courthouse is mostly only open to “urgent” matters.
-The courthouse is gradually opening to less urgent matters.
+Family law As mentioned, the courthouse is mostly only open to “urgent” matters.
+The courthouse is hearing family matters by phone.
 The courts are strongly recommending parties settle their disputes by agreement, alternative dispute resolution, and mediation.
 The courts are filing and processing consent orders quickly.
-The court of Queen’s Bench is allowing written arguments for contested disputes.
-The Queen's Bench is also hearing matters remotely.
-The Provincial Court of Alberta is allowing people to file new family law applications beginning on June 1, 2020.
-The Provincial Court plans to hear matters after July 3, 2020.
 If you would like to settle your family dispute, please contact us today for a quote and potential timeline.

 If a Landlord evicts you, a parent absconded with a child, or you are in a situation where there is an immediate threat of harm, then your matter will likely be heard by a court.
 Also, the fact that all parties consent to a judgment will increase the likelihood of your matter reaching a court-approved resolution.
 With that said, the collaborative process is still available for those individuals that do not want to wait for the court to reopen.
 Also, individuals that wish to settle their civil dispute outside of court, may still do so.
 If this is your case, then please contact our office.